Delta blues: Origin

-Women performers
+Female performers

-In big-city blues, women singers such as Ma Rainey, Bessie Smith, and Mamie Smith dominated the recordings of the 1920s.
+In big-city blues, female singers such as Ma Rainey, Bessie Smith, and Mamie Smith dominated the recordings of the 1920s.
 Although very few women were recorded playing Delta blues and other rural or folk-style blues, many performers did not get professionally recorded.

 Geeshie Wiley was a blues singer and guitar player who recorded six songs for Paramount Records that were issued on three records in April 1930.
 According to the blues historian Don Kent, Wiley "may well have been the rural South's greatest female blues singer and musician".

-L. V. Thomas, better known as Elvie Thomas, was a blues singer and guitarist from Houston, Texas, who recorded with Geeshie Wiley.

 Memphis Minnie was a blues guitarist, vocalist, and songwriter whose recording career lasted for more than three decades.
 She recorded approximately 200 songs, some of the best known being "Bumble Bee", "Nothing in Rambling", and "Me and My Chauffeur Blues".

 Bertha Lee was a blues singer, active in the 1920s and 1930s.
-She recorded with and was the common-law wife of, Charley Patton.
+She recorded with, and was the common-law wife of, Charley Patton.

 Rosa Lee Hill, daughter of Sid Hemphill, learned guitar from her father and by the time she was ten, was playing at dances with him.
 Several of her songs, such as "Rolled and Tumbled", were recorded by Alan Lomax between 1959 and 1960.
-In the late 1960s, Jo Ann Kelly(UK) started her recording career.
-In the 1970s Bonnie Raitt and Phoebe Snow performed blues.
+In the late 1960s, Jo Ann Kelly (UK) started her recording career.
+In the 1970s, Bonnie Raitt and Phoebe Snow performed blues.

-Bonnie Raitt, Susan Tedeschi and Rory Block are contemporary women blues artists who were influenced by Delta blues and learned from some of the most notable of the original artists still living.
-Sue Foley and Shannon Curfman performed blues also.
+Bonnie Raitt, Susan Tedeschi and Rory Block are contemporary female blues artists, who were influenced by Delta blues and learned from some of the most notable of the original artists still living.
+Sue Foley and Shannon Curfman also performed blues music.